 READ MORE: 37 Ways To Personalise Your Wedding

 A more realistic viewpoint on the highs and lows of marriage with this wedding poem.
-Suprisingly lovely all the same.
+Surprisingly lovely all the same.

 Marriage is about giving and taking